miekg/learninggo/ex/channels/for-channels.md

    <{{ex/channels/src/for-chan.go}}

-   We start of in the usual way, then at line 6 we create a new channel of ints.
+   We start in the usual way, then at line 6 we create a new channel of ints.
 In the next line we fire off the function `shower` with the `ch` variable as it argument, so that we may communicate with it.
 Next we start our for-loop (lines 8-10) and in the loop